yasaminashoori/JavaScript-Course/README.md

 - Data types: 1.
 Primitive types (value type includes: Boolean, Null, Undefined, Number, String, Symbol) 2.Object type (reference type includes: Array, Object, Function, Date, Regex).

-- JS is a Dynamic type and doesn't have to manually define and determined them automatically.
+- JS is a Dynamic type and doesn't have to manually define and determine them automatically.

 - Const vs Let: Const values can't be changed. and use const as much as possible. with let we can have undefined vars but in const we can't.

-- The most of types that we have in js are object type.
+- The most of types that we have in js are object types.

 -  Object means the related data that is gathered together and we can't store them in class.